-Do you find it virtually impossible to sleep on the first night in a different bedroom?
-And even if you do get some shuteye, do you feel more tired than usual the next day?
+If you sleep away from home, do you struggle to fall asleep as easily as you might do in your own bed?
+And even if you do get some shuteye, do you still feel tired the next day?

-I personally find this an issue every time I sleep somewhere different.
-It can be very frustrating, especially if I have something important happening the next day.
+I personally have this problem every time I sleep somewhere different, without fail.
+It can be very frustrating, especially if I have an important activity happening the next day.

 Or perhaps the sleep problems were a result of a change to my night routine, which I try to keep as stable as possible to tackle my insomnia.